robrwo/PerlX-Let/README.md

 }
 ```

-However, if the variable is a scalar, or you are using Perl v5.28 or
+However, if the value does not contain a sigil, and the variable is a
+scalar, or you are using Perl v5.28 or later, this uses state
-later, this uses state variables so that the value is only set once.
+variables so that the value is only set once.

 # KNOWN ISSUES

-This is an experimental version.

 The parsing of assignments is rudimentary, and may fail when assigning
 to another variable or the result of a function.

+Because this modifies the source code during compilation, the line
+numebrs may be changed.

 # SEE ALSO